 NAVIG: Victor Konstantinovich, we assume that there were two groups of bodies, and they did not know each other.
 This is what we trying to find out.
 Did you work with the Dyatlov group or the other people?
 And who did Ganz and Vozrozhdenny perform autopsies on?

-PI: We did not do autopsy on anyone.
+PI: We did not attend any autopsies.

 PI: We did not do autopsies on anyone.
 Prudkov only examined, described, I washed them all ...